Some DeSantis allies feel growing urgency to launch 2024 bid

 DeSantis, who has operated for much of the year with a quiet confidence that he could enter the race on his terms, isn’t likely to make any announcements until after the state legislature concludes its business in early May.
 Some allies initially believed he might wait until as late as early summer to enter the race, but with the political landscape shifting, they now expect him to announce as early as the week of May 8, but more likely around the end of the month.

-Technically, DeSantis couldn’t enter the 2024 presidential contest now even if he wanted to because the Republican-controlled state legislature has yet to overturn Florida’s so-called “resign to run” law, which bars officials from seeking one office while holding another.
+DeSantis’ decision is complicated, at least in part, because the Republican-controlled state legislature has yet to overturn Florida’s so-called “resign to run” law, which prohibits elected officials from qualifying as a candidate for another office that would overlap with their current term.
 Republican House Speaker Paul Renner said last week that he’s confident the change would make it through the Legislature in the coming weeks.

 As DeSantis prepares to launch, the Republican statehouse supermajority has worked at a rapid pace to carry out the governor’s conservative cultural agenda.
 In a sign of their ongoing compliance, lawmakers last week began to move legislation that would further solidify DeSantis’ control of Disney World’s governing body, the latest spat in the Republican governor’s extraordinary feud with the private business.